Navigating your career pathway (Part A)

 What does all this mean in terms of your future career path?
 Don’t forget your strengths and values when you are mulling on your skills inventory.
 Once you’ve done all three tasks, you might like to find a creative way of summarising what you are finding out about yourself.
 Personally, I’m a mind mapper.
 Others like to write lists.
 You might want to journal (by writing or recording voice notes) about what you know now.
 The key thing here is to start consolidating what you’re noticing.
 This will help you start to get some focus.

-The next blog will be coming to you from Australia - we will look at career anchors, some psychometric tools and undertaking a competency based gap analysis.
+Part B of this blog will be coming to you from Australia - we will look at career anchors, some psychometric tools and undertaking a competency based gap analysis.

 Until next time, take good care.